canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 ### Summary
 In this blog post I covered how to scan the domain root of a domain and identify the accounts you might otherwise have missed when listing highly privileged and sensitive accounts in your domain.

-You can of course run this command through the whole Active Directory but it might take a while, especially if you use excessive group nesting with groups that have many members.
+You can of course run this command through the whole Active Directory, but it might take a while especially if you use excessive group nesting with groups that have many members.

 Don't stop with your built-in groups when assessing your environment.
 You will probably have users with critical permissions delegated without being member of these groups.